 They dubbed these their “ingredients for joy and meaning”.

 This seems like a great foundation for family life, but it could also be a worthwhile question for couples (what does it look like when we’re flourishing as a couple?) or at a personal level (what do I need to feel at my best?).

 After they’d compiled their joy and meaning list, Brené and Steve compared it with their ‘dream list’ — the things they wanted to accomplish or acquire (a bigger house, and so on).

 They concluded that while it was tempting to think that what would make them happier was the bigger house, it was actually the items on their joy and meaning list.

-That’s not to say we ought to give up on the things we want to achieve, but answering the question about what has us and the people around us thrive is likely to give us a more valuable life compass.’
+That’s not to say we ought to give up on the things we want to achieve, but answering the question about what makes us and the people around us thrive is likely to give us a more valuable life compass.

 Have a lovely Easter break,

 Dr. Rhonda Anderson, Fit and Well, March Newsletter 2018